ghazlanmattar-code/userstories-project/userstories_user_stories.md

    As a user, I want to select my preferred language from the settings menu so that I can use the app in my native language.
    - Example: A travel app offers English, Arabic, French, and Spanish language options.
    - Why: Enhances usability for global audiences.
+# Settings Screen User Stories

+1. **Enable Dark Mode**
+   As a user, I want to enable dark mode in the settings screen so that I can reduce eye strain during nighttime usage.
+   - Example: A reading app offers a toggle for dark mode under the Appearance section.
+   - Why: Improves accessibility and user comfort.

+2. **Adjust Notification Preferences**
+   As a user, I want to adjust notification preferences so that I only receive alerts relevant to me.
+   - Example: A news app allows users to turn on notifications for specific categories like sports or finance.
+   - Why: Personalized notifications prevent annoyance and keep users engaged.

+3. **Update Email and Password**
+   As a user, I want to update my email and password on the settings screen so that I can keep my account secure.
+   - Example: A social media app includes an Account Settings section for updating credentials.
+   - Why: Ensures security and user satisfaction.